 Display

-The Aerosparx display is the same, whether during the day or at night.
-The team use the Grob 109b motorglider, meaning that energy must be managed carefully during the routine.
-The display begins with formation aerobatics at high altitude, followed by solo aerobatics, and concludes with low turns and passes in formation.
 During the day, the team often use coloured smoke, with fireworks being used at night.
 These can be fitted to the wingtips, wheel spats and trailing edges.
 Aerosparx are able to carry more pyrotechnics and perform longer displays than most other teams.
 Along with Redline Airshows in the USA and Team Rocket in Canada, they are one of only three teams in the world capable of performing formation aerobatics with pyrotechnics after civil sunset.